How to use Boride Polishing Stones

 Our "Boride" abrasive polishing stones are specifically engineered for polishing/finishing various metal surfaces such as regular tool steel, stainless steel, hardened tool steel, aluminum, brass, castings and other metallic materials.

-Before you start: Although it is our opinion that a lubricant should be used with every stone type (for faster material removal and better surface finishes) there are certain stones in our program such as the AM-2, AM-3, AM-K, CS, CS-M, CS-HD, AS-H, Die-Stone and EDM Orange that may, indeed, be used without a lubricant if so desired.
-On the other hand, AM-8, AS-9, AO, T2, T4, 900-F and TH type stones positively require a lubricant to prevent the stones from "loading up" as well as for rapid stock removal and a smoother, superior surface finishes.
+Before you start: It is our opinion that a lubricant should be used with every stone type for faster material removal and better surface finishes.
+However we do have certain stones in our program such as the AM-2, AM-3, AM-K, CS, CS-M, CS-HD, AS-H, Die-Stone and Orange EDM, that indeed may be used without a lubricant if so desired.
+On the other hand, AM-8, AS-9, AO, T2, T4, 900-F and TH type stones positively require a lubricant to prevent the stones from "loading up" and to promote rapid stock removal and a smoother, superior surface finishes.
 Lubricants are generally made of a "kerosene" based substance (i.e. odorless mineral spirit).
-There are also more environmentally friendly lubricants available made from synthetic fluids, etc. that you may consider using (Check out our BoriLube product).
+There are also more environmentally friendly lubricants available made from synthetic fluids, etc. that you may consider using (Check out our Premimum Stoning oil or BoriLube product).

-How to accomplish a fine finish: Starting with a *220 grit stone (for example), apply some lubricant on the area to be polished (and/or dip the stone frequently in a jar of lubricating fluid) and move the stone in a reciprocating motion (forward & back about 3/4 inch or less) over the entire surface area to be polished.
-Upon finishing the first step and having completely removed all pits, deep scratches waves, etc., you can now proceed to step two, the next finer grit stone.
-Before going on to a finer grit stone however (for a finer finish) make sure to clean the surface thoroughly from all the debris left by the previous stoning process.
+How to accomplish a fine finish: Lets assume, based on the surface finish you have on hand, that you wish to start with a *220 grit stone, you proceed by applying some lubricant on the surface area to be polished (and/or dip the stone frequently in a jar of lubricating fluid).
+Now move the stone in a reciprocating motion forward & back (about 3/4 inch or less depending on available space to move around) over the entire surface area to be polished.
+Upon finishing this first step and having completely removed all pits, deep scratches, waves, etc., you can now proceed to step two, the next finer grit stone.
+Before going on to a finer grit stone however (for a finer finish) make sure to clean the surface thoroughly from all debris left by the previous stoning process.

 We would like to thank you for visiting our on-line store and (perhaps) for your mold polishing stone order.
 If you have additional questions please contact us.
 Wishing you much success with your polishing project we remain,